Student mentors make a huge difference in a student's first year at uni.

 Mentoring programmes at UC

 UC Mentoring Programme

-Our huge pool of student mentors can help you make a successful start to your studies.
-When you join the programme, you will be matched with a UC Mentor who is studying similar subjects to you.
-Your mentor will give you information on how to access the services on campus and can be someone you can talk to about your experiences and studies.
-Your mentor will help you through the enrolment process, take you to the orientation activities, answer questions you may have and continue to give ongoing support.
+Our student mentors can help you make a successful start to your studies.
+When you join the programme, you will be matched with a UC Mentor who is studying similar subjects or has similar interests to you.
+Your mentor will help you to access the services on campus and can be someone you can talk to about your experiences and studies.

 Māori Leadership Programme

 The Māori Leadership Programme is a mentoring programme specifically for you as a new UC Māori student.
 If you are a first year UC Māori student, you will be paired up with one of our Māori Tuākana/Mentors.
 Tuākana/Mentors are trained by the Māori Development Team based on the Tuākana/Tēina Relationship, an integral part of traditional Māori culture.
 You don’t need to be able to speak Te Reo Māori or be studying Māori to take up this opportunity.

 Pacific Mentoring Programme is peer support mentoring for you as a Pacific student in your first year of study.
 Your mentor will introduce you to support, services and events for Pacific students as well as helping you become familiar with UC more generally.
 To access the Pacific Mentoring Programme, you must be enrolled as a Pacific student at UC.